KaziAbdullahAlMamun1/password_generator/README.md

 # password_generator
-this will save password in a folder
+this will save password in a file